dialoguemd/covid-19/src/regions/ca/info/ca-nl/reporting.md

 These timelines apply to those newly arrived in the province and those who have already returned.
 Anyone who meets either of the above criteria who develops a fever, cough or difficulty breathing should call 811 to receive further information.

+### Information for travellers

+The Government of Canada has advised Canadians to curtail non-essential international travel.

+For the latest information related to travel advice, please visit [this site]https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/latest-travel-health-advice.html

 [Source: Newfoundland and Labrador, Health and Community Services](https://www.health.gov.nl.ca/health/publichealth/cdc/coronavirus/)